node-machine/rttc/README.md

 ##### .reify(typeSchema)

-Given a type schema, strip out generics ("ref", "json", {}, and []) to convert it into a "strict" type (note that this is NOT the same as `validateStrict()`!!!
-It's confusing and we should change the terminology.)
-In other words, this makes a type schema "strict" (again, bad terminology choice, sorry!), and the result of this function always passes `rttc.isStrictType()`.
+Given a type schema, strip out generics ("ref", "json", {}, and []) to convert it into a "specific" type.
+In other words, the result of this function always passes `rttc.isSpecific()`.